Oneplus/oneplus.info/source/blog/posts/2014-04-25-parallel-in-python.markdown

 > _effectively side-stepping the Global Interpreter Lock by using subprocesses instead of threads_

-To my understanding, its mechanism is treating the each thread as a process.
+To my understanding, the mechanism of multiprocessing module is treating the each thread as a process.
 When creating a thread, it actually copy(fork) the entire processing into a new process.

 ~~~
 #!/usr/bin/env python